Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: AI-Oriented Trustworthiness

 \subsection{Reliability and Robustness}

-\paragraph{Scope.} Reliability requires consistent model behavior across inputs, which can be seen as the sign of adhering to clinical competence~\cite{nguyen-etal-2025-large}.
-Robustness extends this to adversarial conditions where inputs are crafted to bypass systems \citep{10.5555/3666122.3667483, alghamdi-etal-2025-aratrust}.
-Core tasks ensuring reliability and robustness include risk, distress, and crisis identification \citep{yang-etal-2023-towards, kang-etal-2024-cure, cho-etal-2023-integrative}.
+\paragraph{Scope.} Reliability requires consistent model behavior across semantically similar or confusing inputs.
+Robustness extends this requirement to long-tail, out-of-distribution, and adversarial conditions where inputs are indirect, emotionally charged, dialectal, or crafted to bypass safeguards~\citep{10.5555/3666122.3667483,alghamdi-etal-2025-aratrust}.
+Core tasks include risk, distress, and crisis identification, where false confidence can be especially harmful~\citep{yang-etal-2023-towards,kang-etal-2024-cure,cho-etal-2023-integrative}.